mfarsikov/kotgres/readme.md

 `saveAll`, `save`, `findAll`, `deleteAll`
 If entity has an identity (property marked as `@Id`) there is generated: `ON CONFLICT DO UPDATE`

-### Find methods
+### Query methods

-Method name does not matter and could be anything.
+In most cases a method name does not matter and could be anything.
 Table column names are taken from method parameter names, so they should match entity's property names.